Coaching Reading Workshop

 |Focus Question||What to Note|

 How does the teacher present the mini-lesson for maximal effectiveness?

-How does the teacher set students up for success during independent work time?
+How does the teacher set children up for success during Independent Work Time?

 How does the teacher work with individuals and small groups?

-How does the teacher celebrate student learning during the share time?
+How does the teacher celebrate children’s learning during share time?

 How did the teacher work to help children take care of themselves and each other during the lesson?

 Classroom Culture Viewing Lens - RW